Over the past 20 years, the UVA Center for Telehealth has become increasingly involved in international health projects.

 Swinfen Charitable Trust

-The Swinfen Charitable Trust aims to assist resource-limited, sick and disabled patients in the developing world.
+The Swinfen Charitable Trust aims to help patients with disabilities who are resource-limited or sick in the developing world.
 The Trust establishes telemedicine links between medical and surgical specialists around the world who give free consultations via videoconferencing.
-As of January 2014, UVA physicians have consulted on over 50 international cases.
+As of January 2014, UVA physicians have consulted on over 200 international cases.

 Interested in Getting Involved?